fenago/deep-learning-time-series-forecasting/chapter_07/Lab2.md

 ```

-Now that we know how to prepare data for multi-step forecasting, let’s look at an MLP
+Now that we know how to prepare data for multi-step forecasting, let's look at an MLP
 model that can learn this mapping.

 #### Vector Output Model